iconoclastChow/Tips/README.md

+bash_tips:
-Instructions on usage of bash in Terminal
+    instructions on usage of bash in Terminal
+python_data:
+    tips on list, set, dictionary, tuple